the0rem/traductor/README.md

 - RPM generation

 ## Requirements
 To run the systemd service files you will need to install [systemd-docker](https://github.com/ibuildthecloud/systemd-docker).
-This is a wrapper around docker which solves the following quirks running docker containers under systemd:
+This is a wrapper around docker which solves the following problem of running docker containers under systemd:
-> systemd does not actually supervise the Docker container but instead the Docker client.
+> Systemd does not actually supervise the Docker container but instead the Docker client.
 This makes systemd incapable of reliably managing Docker containers without hitting a bunch of really odd situations.

 ## Constraints
 - Docker Compose does not support all the same arguments Docker run does